Worteks/bbb-ansible/README.md

    well.
  - Postgres could also be deployed on top of a DRBD device.
 Which is the only way those playbooks currently offer to implement HA for Postgres.
+ - reverses hosting the same sites would need to share LetsEncrypt account data, such as whichever node responds to LE challenge, it would do so with the same account that did initially request a certificate.
+During first deployment, only one of your reverses would pass that task.
+You could then synchronize SSL certs and virtualhosts to the other nodes and re-apply the bootstrap playbook.

 As a general rule, drbd/pacemaker/corosync deployment is not fully automated (initializing your drbd device, designating an initial master where you